 Dang also points out scaling can mean both adding new campaigns or improving existing ones:

-“We can, for example, scale out existing PPC campaigns with additional budget, more aggressive bids, or even additional ad types or different targeting parameters.
+“We can, for example, scale out existing PPC campaigns with an additional budget, more aggressive bids, or even additional ad types or different targeting parameters.
 An expansion of ad schedule would also qualify as a scaling effort if it is currently limited in that manner.”

-7 Expert tips to scale your PPC Campaigns
+7 expert tips to scale your PPC campaigns

 To hit the ground running on the right track, take some time to identify your specific conversion goals.
 Then follow these expert tips to set your campaign in motion.